ooodummy/renderer/README.md

       - [ ] Multicolored primitives should be written for every type and then the non-multicolor one might just call the multicolor one using the repeat color, this is laziness.
 But there is absolutely zero way I'm writing each twice!
       - Triangle strip order is irrelevant because there is no reasoning I believe to use backface culling in 2D rendering.
 Should meshes still be made with order in mind?
-And is there preferred ways to draw primitives that we are not doing?
+And is there preferred ways to decorate primitives that we are not doing?
 It legit does not matter at all I'm just interested in knowing is the preferred starting position and pattern to go in for things such as rectangles.
 Looking at documentation graphic engines should provide the pattern most people like.